kylesnap/ernest/tests/testthat/_snaps/compile.md

 # check_live_set: warns if log_lik has repeated values but not all identical

+    Code
+      check_live_set(sampler)
+    Condition
+      Warning:
       `log_lik` may contain a likelihood plateau; proceed with caution.
       !
 Only 250/500 likelihood values are unique.

 # check_live_set: errors if birth vector is wrong